Thinking about transferring colleges mid-year?

 At your current college, research the process for notifying them that you’re leaving.
 (If you don’t, they’ll assume you plan to remain enrolled and bills will be sent like clockwork.)
 Departments such as student accounts, registrar, financial aid, and housing all have a stake, and they may all require separate notification.
 You will definitely want to figure out how to be sure you don’t get billed for tuition and room & board upon withdrawing.
 Some colleges will grant a leave of absence (in case you want to come back).

 Different colleges have different financial aid and scholarship resources and policies.
 If you are currently receiving institutional grants, those go away when you leave that institution.
-Not all colleges distribute their aid the same, so if you received a grant from your current college, there is no guarantee that you will get the same grant at another.
+Not all colleges distribute their aid the same.
+There is no guarantee that you will get the grant you currently received at another school.
 Most of the available financial aid funds at your intended college may have already been given out for the current year.

 Very often a desire to leave includes a component of academic trouble, and this is completely understandable (and not at all uncommon).
 This can, however, impact the success of your transfer application.
 If you wish to enroll in a competitive program elsewhere, you are not likely to be granted admission with low grades.
 You may need to put your plans on hold to give yourself time to get your grades up.
 Again, check with your intended college.